darkwebportal/nepalReport/README.md

 This is a web portal which works to collaborate the goverment authorities to and from citizens to monitor and exchange timely reports witnessed in realtime allowing for action in no time.

+##Working Scenario:

+***User:***
+- An encrypted form to send back the server in every field with the background of certain Law the person can take the basis
+- Account details created will not be received by the admin, hence allowing anonymous Form Fillup
+- Only after verification and aggrement, the account details will be shown to the concerned authorities
+- Filtering of #tonepalreports tweets filtered to directly reached to admins allowing hassle free reporting

 ## Installation